GautamGupta/bb-legacy-plugins/user-directory/trunk/readme.txt

 == Change Log ==

+= Version 0.5 =

+* Added an informational admin page
+* Complete re-write to make the display pluggable
+* Added a sort order parameter to the call for a user list
+* Pulled the plugin into a directory and broke up the large source file into several smaller ones.

 = Version 0.4 =

 * Added an automatic "nofollow" onto links in the user directory (Thanks 'Malice' for the suggestion)